elizhyu/elizhyu.github.io/pages/projects/hybrid-electric-go-kart.md

 The BMS circuit is enclosed in a dust-proof plastic box with connectors on the walls.
 The box is screwed down to the bottom of the rear top car basket frame.

-The high power circuits including the **Curtis 1510** motor controller, AC-DC converter for charging, 48V-12V DC-DC converter, and the **KILOVAC EV200** 48V mootor controller relays are mounted to a single aluminum plate, and then mounted to the rear bottom car frame.
+The high power circuits including the **Curtis 1510** motor controller, AC-DC converter for charging, 48V-12V DC-DC converter, and the **KILOVAC EV200** 48V motor controller relays are mounted to a single aluminum plate, and then mounted to the rear bottom car frame.

 <br>